LJ-9801/NaN/README.md

 3. That's it!

 ## Installation
-1. run "python requirement.py" to install the library
+1. run "bash setup.sh" to install the library

 ## TODO
 1. dynamic typing